JoshMermel/JoshMermel.github.io/_posts/2020-06-16-random-siteswap-post.md

 His code works as expected, but I couldn't figure out why it worked so I didn't know how to extend it to support sync or multiplex patterns.
 Luckily, I did recognize the name "Michael Kleber" from the header comment - I know him through my work!
-I invited Michael to coffee, and he gave me exactly the explanation I was looking for.
+Michael agreed to meet for coffee, and he gave me exactly the explanation I was looking for.

 Cards Model of Vanilla Siteswap
 ===============================